phusion/baseimage-docker/README.md

 <a name="upgrading_os"></a>
 ### Upgrading the operating system inside the container

-Baseimage-docker images contain an Ubuntu 16.04 operating system.
+Baseimage-docker images contain an Ubuntu operating system (see OS version at [Overview](#overview)).
 You may want to update this OS from time to time, for example to pull in the latest security updates.
 OpenSSL is a notorious example.
 Vulnerabilities are discovered in OpenSSL on a regular basis, so you should keep OpenSSL up-to-date as much as you can.

 While we release Baseimage-docker images with the latest OS updates from time to time, you do not have to rely on us.
 You can update the OS inside Baseimage-docker images yourself, and it is recommended that you do this instead of waiting for us.